sarjeeta/uber-data-analysis-project/README.md

 - Bookings peak during November month.
 - Price increases as the travel date approaches.
 - Business class significantly increases average fare.

-##  Contributing

-Feel free to fork the repo and submit pull requests if you'd like to expand the analysis or add new visualizations.

-## Contact

-Created by **Ratnakar Jha**
-For questions, contact at: [ratnakarjha2007@gmail.com]